zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

 ---
 layout: post
-title: From Garden to Forest - Discovering Nature's Patterns in Research
+title: A Tree in the Garden - Discovering Nature's Patterns in Research
 published: true
 ---

 When we first conceived the [Branching Directive](https://zrobertson466920.github.io/BranchingDirective/), we imagined tending a garden of knowledge, guided by Voltaire's famous advice to "cultivate our own garden."
-What we discovered instead was a forest – one that grows according to mathematical patterns found throughout nature.
+What we discovered instead was a tree – one that grows according to mathematical patterns found throughout nature.
 This revelation transforms our understanding of how research and knowledge naturally organize themselves.

 **From Garden to Forest**